opencelium/opencelium/docs/gettinginvolved/administration.rst

 Backup
 """""""""""""""""

-To create a local backup of your OpenCelium installation please execute the following command as root.
+To create a local backup of your OpenCelium installation, please execute the following command as root.
 Old backups will be removed after 14 days.

 .. note::
-	Please change MySQL username and password (opencelium/secret1234) to your needs in the following command line!
+	Please change the password (secret1234) in the following command line!

 .. code-block:: sh